A long embankment embraces the village and the sea.

-Nhon Hoi fishing village, O Loan commune, Dak Lak
+Nhon Hoi fishing village, O Loan commune, Dak Lak province

 PHOTO: CHI TRUNG

-Ideal place to explore and experience
+An ideal place to explore and experience.

-PHOTO: Contributor
+PHOTO: CONTRIBUTOR

 PHOTO: TIN PHAN